VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-11 Meeting Notes.md

 ## Driving Progress - Sri

 - So I ironed out some parts of my driving strategy, not changing that much but still changing some parts of it.
 - I then looked at how far Brad finished with the robot, and thought to myself how I could use the robot.
-I saw

 ## Design/Strategy Progress - Athreya